rnlagos/spanish_chatterbot/README.md

 # Spanish Chatterbot with learning forms

-Rafactor the chatterbot code to add learning forms for Flask
+Rafactor the chatterbot code to add learning forms for Flask.

+The original code is here: 'https://github.com/gunthercox/chatterbot'